Houston Police Department: Ranks

-Defunct ranks include detective, commissioner, captain, inspector, and deputy chief.
+Defunct ranks include detective, commissioner, commander, inspector, and deputy chief.
 Inspector fell under assistant chief and resided directly above captain, until the rank retired in 1978.
 In the mid-1980s, all active duty detectives were reclassified to sergeants.
 Originally, officers could choose to promote to detective (investigator) or sergeant (supervisor) which were both immediately below lieutenant.

 In 2018, the rank of captain was converted to commander with a change of rank insignia from double gold bars to one gold star.
+On January 20, 2025, the rank of commander was converted back to captain.

 George Seber was promoted to assistant chief in either 1953 or 1954 and was second in command of the department.
 However, that rank ended when he left in 1969.
 Inspectors were then the second highest ranking and Chief Pappy Bond converted that rank to deputy chief.
 After the rank of assistant chief was re-instituted in the mid-1970s, the deputy chief rank was third highest for a time.
 Circa 1990, the rank of deputy chief was abolished.
 In 1998, the executive assistant chief rank was created, making it the second highest rank.

 Supervisors may also be appointed under certain circumstances to act in the next higher rank during an absence from duty of their supervisor.
 For example, a patrol sergeant might be appointed as the acting lieutenant (shift commander) if there would be no other lieutenants on duty within that division.
 Per policy, officers cannot be appointed as acting sergeants (supervisors).

 Fallen officers

-Since the establishment of the Houston Police Department, 115 officers have died in the line of duty.
+Since the establishment of the Houston Police Department, 119 officers have died in the line of duty.
 The following list also contains officers from the Houston Airport Police Department and the Houston City Marshal's Office, which were merged into HPD.

 The Houston Police Officers Memorial, designed by Texas artist Jesús Moroles, opened in 1991 to honor the duty and sacrifices of members of the department.